AviatrixSystems/Docs/HowTos/general_glossary.rst

 Brownfield
 ^^^^^^^^^^^^^^^^^^^^^

 In software, brownfield development is building new systems or software where there are already existing codes or legacy components.
-See greenfield.
+See `greenfield <https://docs.aviatrix.com/HowTos/general_glossary.html#greenfield>`.

 CIDR (Classless Inter-Domain Routing)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Also known as supernetting.
-CIDR allocates Internet Protocol (IP) addresses by creating unique and detailed addresses for networks and devices.
+CIDR allocates `Internet Protocol (IP) <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>` addresses by creating unique and detailed addresses for networks and devices.
 A CIDR is the range of IP addresses a network uses.
 CIDR’s class system improves the efficiency of allocating IP (Internet Protocol) Addresses by using prefixes of varying lengths (variable-length subnet masking (VLSM)).

 Classless Inter-Domain Routing (CIDR) is a range of IP addresses a network uses.
 A CIDR address looks like a normal IP address, except that it ends with a slash followed by a number.
 The number after the slash represents the number of addresses in the range.